Surrealistic tour through Peru, Bolivia and Chile

 To bring a visit to the pre-Inca site of Tiawanaku.
 It is said that the Inca’s adopted part of their building style from the Tiawanaku culture.
 But the culture is most known for its impressive farming methods.

 Or to visit Chacaltaya (5450 m), ones the highest ski-piste in the world.
-The ski-piste is closed now, but the views of the surroundings are beautiful!
+The ski-piste is closed now, but the views of the surroundings are stunning!

 Day 20: La Paz - Copacabana - Lake Titicaca